WBCA (New York)

 WBCA was a short-lived commercial FM radio station, licensed to Schenectady, New York.
-The station, originally W47A, debuted on July 17, 1941, as the first "independent" commercial FM station, since it did not have an associated AM station partner.
+The station, originally W47A, launched on July 17, 1941, as the first commercial FM station without an associated AM station.
 The call sign was changed to WBCA in 1943.
-Despite initial optimism that FM band stations would soon supplant the AM band, WBCA ceased operations in 1952 due to financial issues, largely the result of a lack of an audience with FM receivers.
+Despite initial optimism that FM stations would soon supplant the AM band, WBCA ceased operations in 1952 due essentially to the small number of FM receivers in use.

 History

 W47A

 In May 1940, the Federal Communications Commission (FCC) announced the establishment, effective January 1, 1941, of an FM radio band operating on 40 channels spanning 42–50 MHz.
 The first fifteen commercial FM station construction permits were issued on October 31, 1940, including one to the Capitol Broadcasting Company in Schenectady for 44.7 MHz, which was issued the call sign W47A.
 The station made its debut broadcast on July 17, 1941.

 The person primarily responsible for the station's founding was Leonard L. Asch, who had an extensive background in marketing at General Electric.
 A 1941 station review reported that "the advent of W47A on the air waves was greeted by five pages of promotional material in one Schenectady paper, six pages in the other Schenectady daily, and by two pages each in the Albany and Troy papers."
 Close attention was given to the station's character, and this report further stated that "The problem of earning a reputation among both sponsors and the listening public for 'class,' without falling into the error of becoming a 'snob' station, has required some ticklish maneuvering.
 Offers of programs from so-called 'borax' houses and other opportunistic high-pressure merchandisers have been declined as tactfully as possible, in keeping with the high standards established for all Frequency Modulation broadcasting.
 It is believed that the temporary loss of immediate revenue will be compensated by an increasing public recognition of the worthwhileness of those sponsors whose programs are acceptable."